cryptncyrix/acl/README.md

             ],
 ```

->  Got to your User Model - Default Value: app\User.php and set this
+*  Got to your User Model - Default Value: App\User.php and set this

 ```php
     //after namespace .....